T4LK4NDB1T3/T4LK4NDB1T3/README.md

 Hey!
 I'm Package / Darren.

-I'm interested in video games, character design, art, coding, game creation, music creation, and more.
+I'm interested in video games, character design, art, comics, RPG games, music creation, and more.
-I am currently working on an RPG called KINGS GAMBIT.
 I am into Block Tales, AIB (Object Show), GOEFAV (Less so nowadays, but I still like it!), Algicosathlons (I'm most familiar with the greenwhite one), and more!
 I don't have much to put here,, sorry.